Why study Chinese?

 The People’s Republic of China currently boasts the second largest economy in the world and is widely expected to become a major geopolitical force in the new millennium.
 Graduates with proficiency in Mandarin will be well positioned for jobs in government, international relations, finance, tourism, translation, teaching and more.
 With China being the most populous nation in the world with 1.28 billion people, the market share of fields and businesses which in some facet use Chinese in their operations is large.

 Chinese is a tonal language consisting of four tones.
 This adds one more dimension to understanding and speaking the language.
 Learning how to write characters is also a rewarding and interesting experience for many new learners.
 These characteristics provide a lifetime of intellectual stimulation.

 COD offers Chinese courses in the traditional format where classes meet weekly and student have the opportunity to interact with an instructor and their peers.
-It also offers the opportunity to live and study abroad in Xi’an, China.
+It also offers the opportunity to live and study abroad in Xi’an, China (coming in 2020.)

 - Chinese 1100 – Chinese Civilization and Culture – 3 credit hours (taught in English)